-John Klopf – Principal Architect
+John Klopf, AIA – Principal Architect

 John was born in Cleveland Ohio, and is a graduate of both Harvard (Bachelor, 1993) and Berkeley (Master of Architecture, 2000).
 While at Berkeley, he won the highly competitive Branner travel fellowship for nine months of fully-paid independent architectural study in Japan, Europe, and Scandinavia.
 While at Harvard he studied abroad for one semester in Nanjing, China.